 When this bit is set, a fixed bandgap reference voltage replaces the positive input to the Analog Comparator.
 When this bit is cleared, AIN0 is applied to the positive input of the Analog Comparator.
-When bandgap reference is used as input to the Analog Comparator, it will take a certain time for the voltage to stabilize.
-If not stabilized, the first conversion may give wrong value.
-See "Internal Voltage Reference" on page 54.
+When the bandgap reference voltage is used as input to the Analog Comparator, it will take a certain time for the voltage to stabilize.
+If not stabilized, the first conversion may give a wrong value.
+See "Internal Voltage Reference" on page 51.

-Bit 5 - ACO: Analog Comparator Output
+• Bit 5 - ACO: Analog Comparator Output